 James is deeply committed to expanding the oboe repertoire.
 He has worked closely with Michael Berkeley, John Casken, Jonathan Dove, John Woolrich, Thea Musgrave and Tansy Davies on their compositions for oboe.
-In 2015, James launched the New Oboe Music Project (NewOboeMusic.org) which promotes 21st century oboe repertoire across the world and the Leon Goossens Prize for Emerging Composers to help encourage a new generation of composers to write for the oboe.
+In 2015, James launched the New Oboe Music Project (NewOboeMusic.org) which promotes 21st century oboe repertoire across the world.
+James is also founder of the Leon Goossens Prize for Emerging Composers to help encourage a new generation of composers to write for the oboe.
 As part of this project James has curated a special collection of previously unpublished oboe repertoire in partnership with Composers Edition.
 James also has a keen interest in researching lost repertoire and bringing to new audiences works which have been rarely performed.
 In 2011 he worked closely with Christopher Hogwood on preparation for a new edition of Thomas Attwood Walmisley’s Sonatinas for oboe and piano.

 James is an active chamber musician and is Artistic Director of Ensemble Perpetuo.
 Founded in 2013, Perpetuo is a chamber music collective that specialises in multi-art form collaborations and innovative ways of performing chamber music in new contexts.
 James has also performed with other chamber music ensembles including the Berkeley Ensemble and the Allegri String Quartet.